-It has been around over a decade since 2004 and was initially seen as a joke due to being announced on April 1st 2004.
-A day many of us know as April fools day.
-This led to the service being announced by major players of Google the same day to clarify that Gmail was not a hoax/prank.
+Gmail has been around for almost two decades, having launched in 2004 and was initially seen as a joke due to being announced on April 1st 2004.
+This led to the service being announced by major players of Google the same day to clarify that Gmail wasn’t a hoax.

 Great Features of Gmail